chierinyan/astar-tutorials/ros/ros_basics.md

 * An executable file within a ROS package
 * A process that carries out a specific task
 * Nodes can be written in different languages, and run on different hosts distributedly
 * Nodes must have unique names.
-If two nodes with the samename are launched, the previous one is kicked off.
+If two nodes with the same name are launched, the previous one is kicked off.

 ### catkin workspace